 After identifying possible touch points and troubles people have with a system, hands-on designing can actually begin.
 Initial ideas are outlined and brought into a suitable form like wireframes or storyboards.

 If the concept is perceived as possible solution, I begin to shape and craft interactions and interfaces.
-I mainly use Sketch or Photoshop for bringing scribbles and wireframes into life, making them ready for the next step: prototyping.
+I mainly use Figma or Adobe XD for bringing scribbles into life, making them ready for the next step: prototyping.

 Prototypes are essential for the design process as they give a realistic feel of the final product.
 They make a concept alive and seizable.
 Regardless of the fidelity, prototypes enable us to perform product tests with actual users in order to validate the underlying idea.

 To find out whether the concept is viable and works as envisioned, the prototype can be tested in various usability tests so that learnings and insights can immediately enrich the next iteration.